albertllousas/monads-explained/readme.md

 And the tricky question.
 Could you tell me the type inferred into the val account?

-> Mmmm, I guess is ...
+> Mmmm, I guess it is ...
 Either<NegativeAmount, Account>?

 Nope, the type is: